AammarTufail/Biol217-2024/Tutorial_Day3.md

 ```
 for i in *.bam; do anvi-init-bam $i -o "$i".sorted.bam; done
 ```
 Now you can use [anvi’o](https://anvio.org/ ) to perform genome binning.
 In this step you will group your contigs and assign them to individual genomes.
-As with [samtools](https://github.com/samtools/samtools ), [anvi’o](https://anvio.org/ )  uses binners like [Metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/ ), [CONCOCT](https://github.com/BinPro/CONCOCT ) or [Maxbin2](https://sourceforge.net/projects/maxbin2/) in the background.
+As with [samtools](https://github.com/samtools/samtools ), [anvi’o](https://anvio.org/ )  uses binners like [Metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/ ), [binsanity](https://github.com/edgraham/BinSanity) or other binners in the background.

 A few preparation steps are required before you perform the actual binning.